Specialties

 - Explain how the diagnosis of infective endocarditis is made and describe the role of investigations including blood cultures and echocardiography in this process (CR3)

-- Give antibiotics effective against each organism that commonly causes infective endocarditis and describe the mechanism of action, place in therapy and major side effects of each (CR3)
+- Learn about the antibiotics effective against each organism that commonly causes infective endocarditis and describe the mechanism of action, place in therapy and major side effects of each (CR3)

 - Learn NICE guidelines on antibiotic prophylaxis for endocarditis (CR3)